unicode-org/cldr/docs/site/index/survey-tool/faq-and-known-bugs.md

 A. The performance of the Survey Tool has been greatly improved compared to previous versions.
 However, we are constantly striving to improve performance and our ability to accommodate a larger user base.

-If you feel a task is taking an unusual amount of time, and it is a consistent problem, please please file a bug at [newticket](http://unicode.org/cldr/trac/newticket).
+If you feel a task is taking an unusual amount of time, and it is a consistent problem, please [file a ticket](/requesting_changes#how-to-file-a-ticket).
 In the ticket, describe exactly what operation is being attempted and approximately how long it is taking to receive a response.

 ***Q. How are votes weighted and the "best" item picked?***